rachlllg/FLP_Semantic_Search/README.md

 ### Data
 Given we do not current have a set of "golden" standards of query-result pairs (in either QA or IR format) for finetuning or evaluation, we will generate synthetic data using the opinions we have in Case Law (ie, we already have the results but need the queries).

 For both QA and IR tasks, I decided to use an LLM to generate the relevant and irrelevant queries associated with the results, and use another LLM to evaluate the generated queries and the results and filter for only the query-result pairs above a threshold, this filtered result will serve as our "golden" standards for evaluation.
-This approach is largely inspired by [this Google paper](https://research.google/pubs/its-all-relative-a-synthetic-query-generation-approach-for-improving-zero-shot-relevance-prediction/), however, given the scope of this project, I directly used LLMs out-of-the-box. (also see limitations and future works)
+This approach is largely inspired by [this Google paper](https://research.google/pubs/its-all-relative-a-synthetic-query-generation-approach-for-improving-zero-shot-relevance-prediction/), given the scope of this project, I directly used LLMs out-of-the-box.

 Furthermore, previous experiments focused primarily on (Supreme Court of the United States) SCOTUS opinions, because they are well reasoned, well organized, and well documented.
 Our database indeed has a large corpus of SCOTUS opinions, however, there are also opinions from many other courts, with a very long tail of courts that only has a handful of opinions.
-To test the robustness of the model against our corpus, and to reduce the gap between experimental and production performance, I selected opinions from a wide range of courts, closely adhering to the population distribution, for this round of experiments.
+To test the robustness of the model against our corpus and to reduce the gap between experimental and production performance, I selected opinions from a wide range of courts and of varying length, closely adhering to the population distribution, for this round of experiments.

 Steps:
-1. Sample opinions from the Development Database (also see limitations and future works)
+1. Sample opinions from the Development Database
    - **Notebook path**: /notebooks_&\_data/0.opinion_stats_&_sampling.ipynb
    - **Stats**: 953 opinions selected (\~1% of 9.7M opinions), covering 184 courts (~8% of 2K courts), with the top 20 courts (including SCOTUS) covering ~50% of sampled opinions.
 The sample distribution is visually compared against the population distribution to ensure they are similar.
 2. Preprocess & clean the opinions